Perception-Based Temporal Logic Planning in Uncertain Semantic Maps: Experimental Validation

-Hereafter, we employ the density functions $f_{\ccalV}$ and $f_{\ccalU}$ designed in Section \ref{sec:biasedSampling} with $p_{\text{rand}}=0.9$ and $p_{\ccalU}=0.9$.
+Hereafter, we employ the mass functions $f_{\ccalV}$ and $f_{\ccalU}$ designed in Appendix \ref{sec:biasedSampling} with $p_{\text{rand}}=0.9$ and $p_{\ccalU}=0.9$.
 Note that uniform sampling functions failed to solve the considered planning problems within three hours due to the large joint state space that needs to be explored.
 In fact, using uniform sampling strategies, Algorithm \ref{alg:RRT} was able to solve only small-scale problems e.g., single-agent planning problems in $4\times4$ environments with $3$ landmarks.
+Also, notice that the computational complexity of Algorithm \ref{alg:RRT} per iteration depends linearly on the size of the selected subset $\ccalV_{k_{\text{rand}}}$ (see [line \ref{rrt:forq}, Alg. \ref{alg:RRT}]).
+Therefore, to speed up the construction of a feasible solution, a new set $\ccalV_k$ is constructed for every new sample, for the first $100$ iterations/samples (i.e., the first $100$ sets $\ccalV_k$ are singleton).
+After that, the sets $\ccalV_k$ are constructed as described in Section \ref{sec:samplingAlg}.
+This way the number of subsets $\ccalV_k$ remains finite as Algorithm \ref{alg:RRT}; see also Remark \ref{rem:finite}.